WAC Clearinghouse Writing Guide

 Related Information: Making Use of Library Sources

 It is always helpful, particularly in the case of writing assignments which demand research, to visit the library and talk to a reference librarian when generating topic ideas.
 This way, you not only get to discuss your topic ideas with another expert, but you will also have more resources pointed out to you.
 There is usually a wealth of journals, reference books, and online resources related to your topic area(s) that you may not even know exist.
+An expert at the library may have better knowledge of specialized sources which you may not be able to access through Google Scholar or JSTOR.

 Related Information: Talking to Others Around You